Lettuce Life: Meet the Wine Team from RPM Restaurants

 Wine tips, favorite dishes and more from a stellar team

-Since 2014, RPM Restaurants’ Wine Director Richard Hanauer has been at the helm of an award-winning and ever expanding wine team.
+Since 2022, RPM Restaurants’ Wine Director Joseph Lapi has been at the helm of an award-winning and ever-expanding wine team.
 The restaurants have received Wine Spectator’s “Best of” Awards of Excellence across three RPM concepts including RPM Seafood, RPM Italian and RPM Steak.
 As the RPM brand grows, so does the team, now made up of 14 wine experts around the country.

 Innovation is at the heart of the RPM wine team, as they are constantly coming up with new ways to educate and interact with guests from curating unique wine lists, to hosting monthly wine dinners with world class winemakers and introducing interactive wine experiences like the Sommelier Experience.

 Now without further ado, we’re here to introduce you to the talented team behind the wine pairings.
 Learn more about their favorite menu picks, pairings and so much more.

 Meet Joseph Lapi, Wine Director of RPM Restaurants

 In your own words, what makes your team unique?

 Our sommelier team is truly exceptional, offering a distinctive combination of expertise, passion, and creativity.
 What distinguishes our team is not only our knowledge of wines from around the world but, more importantly, our capacity to establish personal connections with people.
 Our team’s aim is to craft lasting, memorable moments for our guests.
 We also have an unwavering commitment to learning that allows us to serve as mentors to our staff, keeping us at the forefront of emerging trends and ensuring that each interaction is a journey into the world of wine.
 Most importantly, we have a genuine passion for our craft, and we aspire to provide a warm and hospitable experience to anyone seeking our guidance.

 Meet Brennan Sopko, Wine Director at RPM Steak